NavigationContentFooter

 db_instance_postgresql_node_filesystem_avail_byteTotal amount of remaining available space, in bytes

-rdb_instance_postgresql_node_filesystem_size_bytesTotal size of the filesystem, in bytes
+rdb_instance_postgresql_node_filesystem_size_bytesTotal size of the file system, in bytes

 db_instance_postgresql_node_memory_MemAvailable_bytesAmount of memory available